Zofran Side Effects

 Zofran may cause headaches, drowsiness, constipation and other mild side effects.
 In rare cases, the anti-nausea medication can cause erratic heartbeats and high serotonin levels, which may be life-threatening.
 The drug has also been said to cause birth defects, though research findings are mixed.

-The anti-nausea medication Zofran (ondansetron) is intended to relieve the nausea and vomiting commonly associated with cancer treatments like chemotherapy and radiation.
-It can also be used to prevent and treat the same side effects following surgeries.
-But Zofran has been linked to several side effects.
-Some of these are serious and potentially fatal.
+Zofran (ondansetron) is used to relieve the nausea and vomiting commonly associated with cancer treatments like chemotherapy and radiation.
+It can also be used to prevent and treat post-surgical nausea and vomiting.

-However, more definitive links have been made between the use of Zofran and several serious conditions including long QT syndrome, a potentially deadly heart problem, and serotonin syndrome, a life-threatening combination of symptoms resulting from the overactive production of serotonin.
+In rare cases, the drug can cause serious and potentially harmful side effects.
+These adverse reactions include long QT syndrome, a potentially deadly heart problem, and serotonin syndrome, a life-threatening combination of symptoms resulting from the overactive production of serotonin.

-The QT interval is a measure of the time between the start of the “Q wave” and the end of the “T wave” in the heart’s electrical cycle.
-This cycle is normally between 350 and 440 milliseconds.
-Certain medications, such as Zofran, can sometimes lengthen the interval, causing potential harm to the patient.
+A QT interval is the measure of time between the start of the “Q wave” and the end of the “T wave” in the heart’s electrical cycle.
+This cycle is normally between 350 and 440 milliseconds, but Zofran can sometimes lengthen the interval.

 - Unexplained fainting